Perp-Protocol/perp-arbitrageur/README.md

 ## Deposit

-- Deposit enough USDC on [Perpetual Protocol Exchange](https://perp.exchange/) - USDC can be deposited into your wallet either via perp.exchange, or using the xDai [Omni Bridge](https://omni.xdaichain.com/)
+- Deposit xUSDC for trading on [Perpetual Protocol Exchange](https://perp.exchange/) - xUSDC can be deposited into your wallet either via perp.exchange, or using the xDai [Omni Bridge](https://omni.xdaichain.com/). xUSDC is the USDC token that has been transfered to xDai.
-- Deposit xDAI in your wallet to pay for gas on xDai (note xDai gas fees are typically 1 Gwei and paid in xDAI, a USD stable coin on xDai)
+- Deposit xDAI in your wallet to pay for gas on xDai (note xDai gas fees are typically 1 Gwei and paid in xDAI, DAI tokens that have been transfered to xDai.)
-- Deposit enough USD or Stablecoins on [FTX](https://ftx.com/)
+- Deposit enough USD or appropriate stablecoins on [FTX](https://ftx.com/)

 ## Run